 The zero-sum bias and specific forms of it are sometimes referred to using other names, including zero-sum heuristic, zero-sum intuition, zero-sum fallacy, zero-sum thinking, zero-sum mentality, zero-sum mindset, zero-sum beliefs, belief in a zero-sum game, fixed-pie bias, fixed-pie perception, and win–win denial.

-This bias can shape people’s thinking and behavior in a variety of situations, both on an individual scale as well as on a societal one, so it’s important to understand it.
-As such, in the following article you will learn more about the zero-sum bias, understand why people experience it, and see what you can do in order to reduce its influence.
+The zero-sum bias can influence people’s thinking and behavior in various situations, so it’s important to understand it.
+As such, in the following article you will learn more about the zero-sum bias, understand its causes, and see what you can do to reduce its influence.

 Examples of the zero-sum bias

 An example of the zero-sum bias is someone assuming that in a trade between two people, one must be directly benefitting at the expense of the other, even though both people might benefit equally and not at the expense of one another, since each of them places a different value on what they’re giving and receiving.

 Another example of the zero-sum bias is a child mistakenly believing that their parents’ love toward them must come at the expense of their parents’ love toward the child’s siblings (and vice versa), even if this isn’t the case, unlike with some other parental resources, such as time and attention.